arvind5/trustauthority-samples/deployment/README.md

    wget https://raw.githubusercontent.com/arvind5/trustauthority-samples/task/dockerfile-deployment/deployment/kbs/kbs.env
    ```

    When the relying-party container is run, a startup script configures Intel KBS to use the `ADMIN_USERNAME` and `ADMIN_PASSWORD` provided in the **kbs.env** file.
-You'll also need to provide an attestation API key for `TRUSTAUTHORITY_API_KEY`, which you can get from the Intel Trust Authority [portal][https://portal.trustauthority.intel.com].
+You'll also need to provide an attestation API key for `TRUSTAUTHORITY_API_KEY`, which you can get from the Intel Trust Authority [portal](https://portal.trustauthority.intel.com).
 You might also need to configure an HTTPS proxy, depending on your network configuration.
-In the following sample kbs.env file, you should replace the parameters marked with angle brackets, for example "<admin-username>".
+In the following sample kbs.env file, you should replace the parameters marked with angle brackets, for example `<admin-username>`.

    ```
    LOG_LEVEL=INFO